kbm977/ECS657U-ECS7003P/README.md

 You can play the game by following this link: (https://kbm977.github.io/ECS657U-ECS7003P/WebBuild/index.html)

+How to play:
+Left click to move player one
+Right click to move player two
+Collect all the stars to complete the level (To be implemented) Interact with red platforms to deactivate traps (To be implemented) Interact with blue platforms to activate teleport to a waypoint location

 Key Features:

 Interactive Environment: Players can interact with various objects in the game world to manipulate their positions or change their state.